kite-org/kite/docs/config/env.md

 Kite supports several environment variables by default to change the default values of some configuration items.

 - **KITE_CONFIG_FILE**: Path to the configuration file.
+Available in Kite `v0.10.0` and later.
 When set, Kite loads cluster, OAuth, LDAP, RBAC, and super user settings from this file.
 See [Configuration File](/config/config-file) for details.
 - **KITE_USERNAME**: Legacy environment variable for the initial administrator username.
 It is only used for env-to-DB migration when `KITE_CONFIG_FILE` is not set.
 - **KITE_PASSWORD**: Legacy environment variable for the initial administrator password.
 It is only used for env-to-DB migration when `KITE_CONFIG_FILE` is not set.
 - **KUBECONFIG**: Legacy kubeconfig environment variable used to import clusters when `KITE_CONFIG_FILE` is not set.